mahshidhdi/android-sdk/docs/guide/initialization.md

 The `android.name` field must point to your initializer class.

 The `android.authorities` must be a globally unique string on the user's device.
-To make sure the string is indeed unique, use the format `"${applicationId}.pushe<service-name>initializer"`.
+To make sure the string is indeed unique, use the format `"${applicationId}.hengam<service-name>initializer"`.

 The `android:initOrder` should be set to `5` for all service modules.
 If for some reason you **prefer** your module to be initialized sooner than other modules, you could set `android:initOrder` to a higher value but it should be no higher than `9`.